CRASHSpace/tuesday/_sweep/zone00/password_manager.md

 list_order: 3
 name: password_manager.md
 title: Download and USE a password manager
-weekly_todo_text: Put any straggling passwords/secure info into password manager, Spend some time updating flagged passwords.
+weekly_todo_text: Spend some time adding passwords to your password manager and updating flagged passwords.
 ---
 ## Why This